jlgrimes/360mu/docs/tasks/STREAM_C_GPU_PIPELINE.md

 - Xenos has a unique tiled rendering mode
 - Shader microcode is different from modern GPU shaders - translation is complex
 - Consider using dynamic rendering (VK_KHR_dynamic_rendering) for flexibility
+- The new files (shader_cache.cpp, texture_cache.cpp, etc.) are already in the build